 After every war, "you see a tremendous spike in prosthetic innovation," largely because of increased research money, said Hugh Herr, a prosthetic expert at MIT and a double-amputee himself.
 Federal funds let his MIT lab do basic research on a bionic foot-ankle-calf system, and he founded a company that has commercialized that device.

 If Boston victims are generally healthy and motivated, and their legs are amputated below the knees, or perhaps even above the knees, "it's possible they could run the marathon a year from now," he said.
 "It would take a lot of effort, but it's indeed possible with today's technology."

 Dan Berschinski, 28, used to run marathons but now works with the Amputee Coalition, an advocacy and support organization based in suburban Washington, D.C.
 He was an infantry officer in Afghanistan when he stepped on an IED in August 2009.
 The blast blew off his entire right leg and most of his left leg.
 After treatment in the field and in Germany, he was sent to Walter Reed.

 His biggest initial challenge was intense pain, treated with narcotic painkillers, and phantom leg and foot pain.
 Doctors used to consider phantom pain a psychological problem but now consider it real, physical pain.
 Treatment includes nerve blockers.

 Recovery and rehab took about three years, including 10 months of daily physical therapy to strengthen his arms and core — muscle power he'd need to learn to walk on prosthetics.

-Berschinski used to run marathons but now can go only about half a mile.
-He competes in triathlons — swimming, biking with his arms, and racing in a wheelchair, and sometimes plays wheelchair basketball.
+Berschinski used to run marathons but now competes in triathlons — swimming, biking with his arms and racing in a wheelchair.

 "I'm very happy with my progress," he said.